 Amanda Johnston is curator and consultant at The Sustainable Angle, having curated the sustainable textiles collection and Future Fabrics Expo since its inception.
 She has a background in design consultancy and education, and has co-authored two books: Fabric For Fashion, and Fabric For Fashion The Swatch Book (both published 2010; 2nd edition 2014).
 Amanda teaches at the London College of Fashion, and regularly runs sustainable materials workshops, delivering presentations and seminars internationally, both at industry events and in educational forums.
 Amanda has a degree in Fashion Design from Kingston University.

-Christina holds a degree in Fashion Design from the London College of Fashion, where she was able to commence a study abroad term in India and subsequently worked as a volunteer for different companies and NGO’s promoting low-impact fashion.
-To better understand the challenges we are facing to get to a low-emission-industry across the world, she is now studying Politics at SOAS.
+Christina holds a degree in Fashion Design from the London College of Fashion, where she was able to commence a study abroad term in India, and subsequently worked as a volunteer for various companies and NGO’s, promoting low-impact fashion.
+In order to better understand the challenges we are facing to reduce our industry emissions lobally, she is currently studying Politics at SOAS.
 This allows her to get involved with the social and political aspects of the industry.